-This is a guest post from Adiba Jaigirdar.
+This is a guest post about trigger warnings from Adiba Jaigirdar.
 Adiba is an Irish-Bangladeshi writer, poet, and teacher.
 She resides in Dublin, has an MA in postcolonial studies, and loves to read everything and anything.
 Follow her on Twitter @adiba_j.

 Trigger warnings are a debate that have been around for a while now.
 Do we need them?
 Are they censorship?
 Shouldn’t people just get over it and stop feeling like they deserve special attention?